kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## What Fine-Tuning Does

-Fine-tuning changes the model itself.
+Fine-tuning changes the model itself
-It teaches new vocabulary, formats, or reasoning styles.
+It teaches new vocabulary, formats, or reasoning styles
 The knowledge becomes "baked in."

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.